aSetback/GoodBot/README.md

 +unconfirm Player
   Unconfirms player for the raid (Confirmation mode must be enabled!)

-+unsigned ?daysAgo ?raidName
++unsigned PreviousRaidChannel
-  Compare the current lineup to the specified raid, and send a notification to all players not currently signed up.  daysAgo defaults to 7 days, and raidName defaults to the current raid name.
+  Compare the current lineup to the specified raid, and send a notification to all players not currently signed up.
 ```

 ## Warcraft Logs Commands